Umbilic Points on the Finite and Infinite Parts of Certain Algebraic Surfaces: Introduction

-This result arose from the study of umbilic points at infinity, which has been explored from various perspectives previously.
-For algebraic surfaces in $\R^3$ it was considered in \cite{ando} and \cite{Gar-Sot-96}, while for smooth surfaces embedded in $\R^3$, it was considered in \cite{Gar-Sot-06} and \cite{Top}.
+The study of umbilic points at infinity of a surface has been developed from various perspectives previously.
+In the case of smooth surfaces, V. Toponogov analyzes in \cite{Top}, surfaces $S$ homeomorphic to a plane which are complete and convex.
+In terms of the principal curvatures $\kappa_1,\kappa_2$ of $S$ he states the conjecture: